 In this course students examine how social planning practice and techniques fit with community and policy development through regional focus.
 Students will explore aspects including locational disadvantage, community development and the relevance of ecological sustainability to the social services sector.
 Relevant project work is undertaken to develop knowledge and skills in social planning practice in relation to other professions.

-1. An understanding of the concept, principles and application of ecological sustainability and their relevance to the social and community services sector.
+1. Demonstrate an understanding of the concept, principles and application of ecological sustainability and their relevance to the social and community services sector.

-2. A critical understanding of the concept of regionalism.
+2. Demonstrate a critical understanding of the concept of regionalism.

-3. An understanding of political social and planning processes.
+3. Demonstrate an understanding of political social and planning processes.

-4. An appreciation of the impact of location on economic standards of living, social structure, sense of community, environmental quality, political processes and cultural experience.
+4. Demonstrate an appreciation of the impact of location on economic standards of living, social structure, sense of community, environmental quality, political processes and cultural experience.

-5. A critical understanding of relevant legislative and policy contexts and policy development.
+5. Demonstrate a critical understanding of relevant legislative and policy contexts and policy development.